 Most insurance companies do cover vasectomy.
 We can help you verify insurance coverage and cost prior to proceeding with vasectomy.
 It is generally very affordable, but cost can vary for patients depending on plan specifics and deductible.

-What are the risks of a vasectomy?
+What are the risk of a vasectomy?

 Generally speaking a vasectomy is a very low risk procedure.
 There is a very small risk of a blood collection in the scrotum (hematoma), infection, chronic pain, and failure.